Becky Lynch: Championships and accomplishments

-Lynch is a seven-time world champion in WWE, having held the SmackDown/Women's World Championship (left shoulder) five times and the Raw Women's Championship (right shoulder) twice.
+Lynch is a seven-time world champion in WWE, having held the SmackDown/Women's World Championship (left shoulder) five times and the Raw/WWE Women's Championship (right shoulder) twice.
 She is also the only one to have held both titles simultaneously.

-Lynch is the longest-reigning WWE Women's Intercontinental Champion.
+Lynch is a three-time WWE Women's Intercontinental Champion and holds the records for the most reigns, longest individual reign, and longest combined reign.